 Brandy Daniels is a PhD student (currently studying for comprehensive exams!) in theological studies at Vanderbilt University.
 Her research interests center around questions of theological anthropology at the intersections of systematic theology, critical theory, ethics, and identity.
 More specifically, she is interested in exploring ways in which theological discourse has operated as a site of knowledge production towards problematic constructions of gender, sexuality, and race and how, in light of such constructions, theological discourse can be liberative.

-Elissa is a doctoral candidate in historical theology at Saint Louis University who focuses primarily on seventeenth-century French Catholicism.
+Elissa is a PhD candidate in historical theology at Saint Louis University who focuses primarily on seventeenth-century French Catholicism.
 Presently, her research looks at the writings of Angélique Arnauld, the abbess of the Jansenist convent of Port-Royal, and argues that her sacramental and ecclesiological contributions qualify her to be considered a theologian just as much as the more well known male figures of the movement.
 Although trained historically, Elissa is interested in wider questions related to religion in France, ecclesiology, authority, and sacramentology.

 Maria Gwyn McDowell holds a doctorate in Theological Ethics from Boston College.
 She is feminist, a student of liberation theology, and a member of the Eastern Orthodox Church.
 It is her life-long participation in Orthodoxy that motivates her to advocate for the ministry of Orthodox women, in particular, their ordination.
 Orthodoxy is her home, her joy, her love, and her abiding frustration and so she attempts to speak from within its theological framework.

-Sonja is a Ph.D. candidate in New Testament at Yale University with interests in late ancient Christianity.
+Sonja is a Ph.D. candidate in New Testament at Yale University with interests in ancient Christianity.
 She enjoys thinking about early biblical interpretation, the eucharist, bodies, saints, war, liturgy, and the intersection of historical studies and “theology proper.”